40 BEST Things To Do In Golden, BC

 However, with a gnarly mountain and little snowmaking and grooming capabilities, the mountain is prone to the weather.
 Hit it on the wrong day, and you may be met with bulletproof ice and moguls unless you head to the more difficult-to-access steep terrain.
 This is, unfortunately, what happened to us, but if you catch it on a powder day, you’ll find untouched tracks and deep powder if you don’t mind waiting in the one gondola line.

 While crowds are far from what we witnessed, we have heard the legendary terrain draws a crowd on a powder day.
-Single-day lift tickets for Kicking Horse cost $104.95, but if you pre-purchase, you will be able to get a deal.
+Single-day lift tickets for Kicking Horse start at $124.95, and it’s best to pre purchase online for the best deal.

 Enjoy the Fresh Powder on a Snowmobile